coder/docs/guides/admin/inotify-watch-limits.md

 ---
-title: Troubleshooting inotify Watcher Limit Problems
+title: inotify Watcher Limit Problems
 description: Learn how to resolve problems related to the inotify Watcher Limit.
 ---